ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/configure-tests.md

 #### The `@test:AfterSuite` annotation

 The `AfterSuite` annotated function will be run once after all the tests in the test suite are run.
-This can be used for test suite level clean up.
+This can be used for cleaning up at the test suite level.
 A test suite covers tests related to a module.

 ***Example:***